 Average rate on a 30-year mortgage falls slightly, easing borrowing costs for home shoppers

-LOS ANGELES (AP) — The average rate on a 30-year mortgage fell slightly this week, a modest relief for home shoppers facing record-high home prices.
+LOS ANGELES (AP) — The average rate on a 30-year mortgage fell slightly this week, providing modest relief for home shoppers facing record-high home prices.

 The rate fell to 6.89% from 6.95% last week, mortgage buyer Freddie Mac said Thursday.
 A year ago, it averaged 6.96%.